64bit-polygon/raven-writer/README.md

 ## <a id="kill"></a>`POE.kill()`

-If you called `POE.fetchLocalizations({...})` and set it to refresh localizations via `keepAlive`, this stops all refreshes on that instance.
+If you call `POE.fetchLocalizations({...})` and set it to refresh localizations via `keepAlive`, this stops all refreshes on that instance.

 #### Returns